-\Program Goals/Predicted Outcomes:
+Program Goals/Predicted Outcomes:

-The HPOG program goals are to prepare low-income individuals for careers in healthcare fields by providing personalized assessment, pre-college/basic skills development, developmental education, college courses leading to a certificate or degree, internships/clinical placements, career services, and financial aid.
-The county will provide readiness/career assessments and case management to 350 HPOG participants, basic career services to 315 HPOG participants, job placement assistance to 200 HPOG occupational graduates, and supportive services to 265 HPOG participants.
+HPOG program goals are to prepare low-income individuals for careers in healthcare fields by providing personalized assessment, pre-college/basic skills development, developmental education, college courses leading to a certificate or degree, internships/clinical placements, career services, and financial aid.
+The county will provide workforce readiness/career assessments and case management to 340 HPOG participants, basic career services to 305 HPOG participants, job placement assistance to 270 HPOG occupational graduates, and supportive services to 250 HPOG participants.

-\Public Benefit:
+Public Benefit:

-Supports Pima County's economic development by helping to develop a trained and productive labor force that meets employers needs.
+The benefit of the program is it supports Pima County's economic development by helping to develop a trained and productive labor force that meets employers' needs.

-\Metrics Available to Measure Performance:
+Metrics Available to Measure Performance:

-Pima Community College (PCC) and County will meet quarterly to review budget expenditures, fund availability, service needs and progress towards goals and a year-end comprehensive HPOG program review in order to determine if program adjustments are required.
+Pima Community College (PCC) and County will meet quarterly to review budget expenditures, fund availability, service needs, progress towards goals and a year-end comprehensive HPOG program review in order to determine if program adjustments are required.

-\Retroactive:
+Retroactive:

-Yes, County received the IGA from PCC on 10/25/17.
-IGA was reviewed by Community Services staff and then sent to the County's lawyer on 10/30 to review.
-A revised IGA was sent back to PCC on 11/2/17.
-PCC sent the final version on 1/26/18 and the County's lawyer signed it on 2/1/18.
+Yes, County received a draft IGA from PCC on 9/24/18.
+IGA was reviewed by Community Services Employment and Training (CSET) staff and then sent to the County's lawyer on 9/25/18 to review.
+A revised IGA was sent back to PCC on 9/27/18.
+PCC notified CSET on 11/13/18 that the revised amendment was approved and the County's attorney signed it on 11/21/18.